Northwestern is more than a compass point on a map.

 $9.8 billiontotal endowment and other trust funds

 Northwestern is a leading research university that is home to more than 90 school-based centers and more than two dozen University centers.
-With an interdisciplinary culture, our reseach spans a spectrum of areas including neuroscience, nanotechnology, biotechnology and drug discovery.
+With an interdisciplinary culture, our research spans a spectrum of areas including neuroscience, nanotechnology, biotechnology and drug discovery.

 annually in sponsored research